WesleyHsieh0806/WesleyHsieh0806.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Joined Tiktok as a research scientist in multi-modal language agents and embodied AI.
+Joined ByteDance as a research scientist in multi-modal language agents and embodied AI.